-3. 63% of referring physicians are dissatisfied with the current referral process due to lack of timeliness of information and inadequate referral letter content.
+3. 63% of referring physicians are dissatisfied with the current referral process due to a lack of timeliness of the information and inadequate referral letter content.

-4. 1 out of every 3 referrals is sent to a specialist.
+4. 1 out of every three patients is sent to a specialist each year.

 In the United States, more than a third of patients are referred to a specialist each year.
 Indeed, specialist visits constitute more than half of all outpatient visits.
 Despite the frequency and the importance of the specialty-referral, the process itself has been a long-standing source of frustration for both primary care physicians (PCPs) and specialists.
 These frustrations, along with a desire to lower costs, has led to the implementation of numerous strategies to improve the entire process, such as using gatekeepers and/or referral guidelines.

-5. 25 to 50% of referring physicians do not know whether their patients actually see the specialist.
+5. 25 to 50% of referring physicians do not know whether their patients see the specialist.

-Referral tracking is an important task for the referring provider, in order to ensure that the referral is completed.
-Studies have found that 25 to 50% of referring physicians did not know whether their patients had actually seen the specialist to which they were referred.
+Referral tracking is an important task for the referring provider, to ensure that the referral is completed.
+Studies have found that 25 to 50% of referring physicians did not know whether their patients had seen the specialist to which they were referred.

 6. 70% of the specialists rate the patient referral information they receive from other providers as fair or poor.

-7. The average ratio of staff handling paperwork to doctors handling paperwork can be as high as 4.23 FTE.
+7. The average ratio of staff handling paperwork to doctors can be as high as 4.23 FTE.

 8. 86% of mistakes made in the healthcare industry are administrative.

 It’s a chilling reality – one often overlooked in annual mortality statistics.
-Preventable medical errors persist as the No. 3 killer in the U.S. – third only to heart disease and cancer – claiming the lives of some 400,000 people each year.
+Preventable medical errors persist as the No. Three killers in the U.S. – third only to heart disease and cancer – claiming the lives of some 400,000 people each year.

-9. 3 of every 10 tests are reordered because the results cannot be found.
+9. 3 of every ten tests are reordered because the results cannot be found.

 These test results and labs are most likely lost somewhere in the care continuum, whether it be during the transfer from lab to PCP or specialist, or the transfer within hospital departments.
 This tends to result in redundant tests, which directly leads to the increasing cost of care; but more importantly, can lead to missed diagnoses and treatments, resulting in further injury or even death.